Close

 3. Cut down on smoking and drinking.

-Do not smoke or drink too much alcohol as this can profoundly affect your Dry Eye symptoms.
+Do not smoke or drink too much alcohol as this can profoundly affect your Dry Eye Disease symptoms.
 This is because smoking can change the composition of your tears over time and alcohol dehydrates your eyes.[17][18]

 Our blog about alcohol and Dry Eye is a great resource: Is Drinking Alcohol Bad For Your Eyes?